bossiemanuele/bossiemanuele.github.io/_publications/2025-12-31-An-Information-Theoretic-Framework-for-Modeling-Aircraft-Actual-Takeoff-Weight.md

 date: 2025-12-31
 venue: 'In Preparation'
 paperurl: 'http://bossiemanuele.github.io/files/Bossi_Abstract.pdf'
 citation: 'Bossi, E., AlMomani, R. (2025).
-"EAn Information-Theoretic Framework for Modeling Aircraft Actual Takeoff Weight (ATOW)."
+"An Information-Theoretic Framework for Modeling Aircraft Actual Takeoff Weight (ATOW)."
 In Preparation.'
 ---

 *This paper is in preparation.
 You can download an extended abstract and see the prelimnary results by dowloading the file attached to this page.*